 Parent does not meet the work/education requirement.

 If the parent fails to comply with the redetermination process, a two (2) week notice of termination will be emailed to the parent’s last reported address and to the provider.
 A new application must be submitted if the parent wishes to continue to receive child care services after the date of termination.
-New applications will be processed by date received and are subject to eligibility and available funding.
+New applications will be processed by the date received and are subject to eligibility and available funding.

+Underutilization of Child Care Certificate

+If a child is absent from a child care program for sixty (60) consecutive days or more with no correspondence from the enrolling parent, the certificate will be terminated due to underutilization.
+If a certificate is terminated due to underutilization, the parent must reapply for the CCPP.

 Source: 45 CFR 98.21; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4